-Plug in the USB cable into an available USB slot on the computer.
-For convenience, choose one of the front USB slots.
+Plug in the USB cable into an available USB slot on a computer.

 On the Windows desktop, right click on the speaker icon and select Audio Devices.

 Ensure that you are on the Recording tab and verify that the 2 - USB AUDIO CODEC device is showing up as Default Device.
 If not, you can click on this entry and select Set Default.